Produced by Marilyn Smith – The # 1 midwife

 - Provide emotional support to you and family through explanations about childbirth and how it can be a highly emotional and psychologically over-whelming time.

 - Promote adequate rest.
-Rest while your baby is sleeping.
+Rest while your baby is sleeping and make sure to wear comfortable clothing.

 - Encourage a generous intake of nutrients and fluids.
 Your body needs continued nourishment to fully recover.